 Looking for a way to reduce hair shedding?
-Are you suffering from post-partum or medicine-inducted shedding and looking for a holistic way to re-grow your hair back?
+Are you suffering from post-partum or medicine-inducted shedding and looking for a holistic way to stop the shedding?

-Many people, (including our resident OG natural Naptural85), noticed an immediate reduction in hair shedding immediately after applying the rinse.
+Many naturals online, including our resident OG natural Naptural85, noticed an immediate reduction in hair shedding immediately after applying the rinse.

 Ready to learn how to do a green tea rinse for hair?
 Let’s go!

 What Causes Hair Loss?